netdata/netdata/docs/export/enable-connector.md

 Replace `my_graphite_instance` with an instance name of your choice, and change the `destination` setting to the IP address or hostname of your Graphite-supported database.

-Restart your Agent with `service netdata restart` to begin exporting to your Graphite-supported database.
+Restart your Agent with `sudo systemctl restart netdata` to begin exporting to your Graphite-supported database.
 Because the Agent exports metrics as they're collected, you should start seeing data in your external database after only a few seconds.

 Any further configuration is optional, based on your needs and the configuration of your Graphite-supported database.